sebdeckers/base-drafts/draft-ietf-quic-http.md

 Many framing concepts from HTTP/2 can be elided away on QUIC, because the transport deals with them.
-Because frames are already on a stream, they can omit the stream number.
+Because frames are already on a stream, they can omit the stream number unless the payload of the frame refers to another stream.
 Because frames do not block multiplexing (QUIC's multiplexing occurs below this layer), the support for variable-maximum-length packets can be removed.
 Because stream termination is handled by QUIC, an END_STREAM flag is not required.

 Frames are used only on the connection (stream 3) and message (streams 5, 9, etc.) control streams.
 Other streams carry data payload and are not framed at